ThePJB/rustlandkings/README.md

 ### todos

+do the freecell thing of seed leaderboard seederboard. could have like elo really in 2021 its trivialy easy to get like big web interactive shit running, like that chat room that was on hn. have that in game lobby that but click to change colour / bump to keep alive, or u can reply and get nodes linked

 Gunplay - different gun pickups with different properties

 fixing collisions when the parties run at each other: n^2 through collision list